dan-niles/duckdb-cubit/README.md

 # CUBIT Extension for DucKDB

-This extension, CUBIT, allows you to create concurrently updatable bitmap indices in duckdb.
+This extension, allows you to create Concurrently Updatable Bitmap (CUBIT) indices in duckdb.

 ## Building